Braggiouy/smart-tv-deployer/README.md

 - 📝 **Detailed Logging**: Real-time logs for connection, installation, and launch processes
 - 💾 **Configuration Persistence**: Saves TV IP address and tool paths for future use
 - 🎨 **Modern UI**: Clean and responsive interface built with Next.js and Tailwind CSS
+- 🔄 **Step-by-Step Process**: Clear workflow from configuration to deployment

 ## Prerequisites